kokkos/kokkos/DEVELOPER.md

 #### Exporting TPLs

-Kokkos may now depend on the target `Kokkos::mytpl` as `PUBLIC` library (remembering building and using).
+Kokkos may now depend on the target `Kokkos::mytpl` as a `PUBLIC` library (remember building and using).
 This means that downstream projects must also know about `Kokkos::myptl` - so Kokkos must export them.
 In the `KokkosConfig.cmake.in` file, we need to add code like the following:
 ````